Skip to content ↓

 Membership overview

-Collaborate with MIT’s renowned research community as well as other companies dedicated to climate and sustainability solutions, participate in events and workshops that help move the needle, work with MIT students committed to making positive change.
+Collaborate with MIT’s renowned research community as well as other companies dedicated to climate and sustainability solutions, participate in events and workshops that help move the needle on climate, and work with MIT students committed to making positive change.

 A unique initiative

-The MCSC’s people, partnerships, process, and impact are what makes us unique.
+The MCSC’s people, partnerships, process, portfolio, and impact are what makes us unique.

 • People: leading companies, MIT research ecosystem, MIT students